 All present employees who are members of the Union as of the date of the execution of this agreement shall remain members during the life of this agreement or in lieu thereof pay a service charge equivalent to the regular monthly dues to the Union toward administration of this agreement as a condition of continued employment.
-Any present employee who was not a member of the Union and who was employed before the certification date of the bargaining unit shall not be required to become a member, nor shall such employee be required to pay a service charge dues equivalent.
-However, if such employee elects in the future to become a member, he/she shall remain a member thereafter during the life of this agreement as a condition of continued employment.

-It shall also be a condition of employment that all employees covered by this agreement and hired on or after its execution date, shall on the thirty-first (31{st}) day following the beginning of such employment, become and remain members in good standing in the Union with the exception indicated below for bona fide religious objections, or pay a service charge equivalent to regular monthly dues for administration of this agreement.
+It shall also be a condition of employment that all employees covered by this agreement and hired on or after its execution date, shall on the thirty-first (31st) day following the beginning of such employment, become and remain members in good standing in the Union with the exception indicated below for bona fide religious objections, or pay a service charge equivalent to regular monthly dues for administration of this agreement.